Crazy Canyon Journal

 Take them hunting

 Rather than just telling my kids guns can be dangerous, I show them first-hand.
 We plink soda cans, shoot targets, and hunt deer.
 In every outing that involves guns, there are steadfast rules about muzzle control, situational awareness, proper use of the safety, and the list goes on.
-Because both kids want to one-up the other, they want to be better marksmen than their sibling.
+Because both kids want to one-up the other, they want to be a better marksman than their sibling.
 It’s a game but one in which they learn how to be safe around firearms.
-When they screw up and forget where that muzzle is pointed, they miss their turn, get a lecture and earn the right to wash and vacuum the truck.
+When they screw up and forget where that muzzle is pointed, they miss their turn, get a lecture, and earn the right to wash the truck.

 While neither kid of mine has been with me on a hunt where I killed an elk or deer, they have seen me shoot a grouse in the head with a .22.
 It was an experience none of us will forget—the spurting blood, the flopping wings, the breast meat breaded and fried to perfection.
 They understand that my rifles are used to take the life of a living thing, and I hope that seriousness translates to the handgun sitting inside the locked closet as well.
 Yes, they are only kids, but they seem to understand what firearms can do to a living creature, whether four-legged or two.
 It’s a heavy load for a 9-year-old, and I’m okay with that.